saltstack/salt/doc/topics/netapi/writing.rst

 Writing netapi modules
 ======================

-:py:mod:`~saltapi.netapi` modules, put simply, bind a port and start a service.
+:py:mod:`~salt.netapi` modules, put simply, bind a port and start a service.
 They are purposefully open-ended and can be used to present a variety of external interfaces to Salt, and even present multiple interfaces at once.